kewalaka/terraform-azure-starter-template/README.md

 - A resource group and managed identity for deployment
 - A managed identity for deployment with appropriate permissions to the above, and federated credentials

+The second helper [/helpers/New-GitHubEnvironments.ps1](/helpers/New-GitHubEnvironments.ps1) will create GitHub Environments for you, set up the required secrets, enable reviewers on the apply environment, and add a ruleset to protect the main branch.